-- WVSC has complete control over cancellations for the under-6 to under-9 age groups, because all games are played at Mawson.
-We tend to cancel games (a) if it is likely to be actually raining when games are scheduled to be played, or (b) if pitches are so wet that to play on them will adversely affect their condition for the rest of the season. - A call on whether to cancel games has to be made well before they are due to commence.
+• WVSC has complete control over cancellations for the under-6 to under-9 age groups, because all games are played at Mawson.
+We tend to cancel games (a) if it is likely to be raining when games are scheduled to be played, or (b) if pitches are so wet that to play on them will adversely affect their condition for the rest of the season.

+- A call on whether to cancel games has to be made well before they are due to commence.
 A decision on MiniRoos games, for example, needs to be made by 7.30-8.00 am, even though your under-9 game may not be kicking off until 10.30 am.
-We make cancellation decisions having regard to weather conditions at the time they are made and the weather forecast, but it is possible to get them wrong to call games off when the weather subsequently isn't as bad as forecast, or to allow them to proceed and then have it rain unexpectedly.
-We do our best to get it right, but please be mindful that it is easy to be wise after the event. - Age groups from under-10 up play in Canberra-wide competitions, and WVSC's discretion over cancellations is restricted to home games at Mawson Playing Fields.
-Cancellation of away games is at the discretion of the Junior League, other clubs, or non-ACT local authorities (e.g., the Queanbeyan City Council). - There is a greater reluctance, on the part of both the Junior League and WVSC, to cancel games in the under-12 and older age groups than in the under-11 and younger age groups.
+We make cancellation decisions having regard to weather conditions at the time they are made and the weather forecast, but it is possible to get them wrong - to call games off when the weather subsequently isn't as bad as forecast, or to allow them to proceed and then have it rain unexpectedly.
+We do our best to get it right, but please be mindful that it is easy to be wise after the event. - There is a greater reluctance, on the part of both the Junior League and WVSC, to cancel games in the under-12 and older age groups than in the under-11 and younger age groups.
 This is because from under-12 up, teams play for competition points and cancelled games have to be rescheduled, whereas up to under-11s games are non-competitive and cancelled games are not rescheduled.
 Rescheduling involves inconvenience, for parents as well as club officials, and we try to avoid it.
 If under-10 and under-11 games are cancelled but older age groups are not, this is the explanation.
-We're more tolerant of a bit of rain in the competitive age groups, mindful that referees have discretion to call games off or abandon them during play should weather or pitch conditions become dangerous. - While in extremely wet weather all games may be called off first thing on a Saturday morning, it is common in less inclement weather for a two-stage decision-making strategy to be implemented.
+We're more tolerant of a bit of rain in the competitive age groups, mindful that referees have discretion to call games off or abandon them during play should weather or pitch conditions become dangerous. - For those reasons, there is a two-stage decision-making strategy.
 A decision to cancel MiniRoos games, or morning games (which include under-10s), is made around 7.30-8.00 am, but a decision about afternoon games is delayed until mid-morning (perhaps 10.30-10.45 am) to allow further assessment of weather and pitch conditions.
-Thus, if you are associated with an older age group (under-11 and above) and are not cancelled early on Saturday along with younger age groups, remember to check the club website and listen to ABC Radio 666 again later in the morning, in case a later decision has been made to cancel your game.
+Thus, if you are associated with an older age group (under-11 and above) remember to check the club website and listen to ABC Radio 666 again later in the morning, in case a later decision has been made to cancel your game.